shdw9/Blitzcrank-Discord-Bot/icondownloader/README.md

 # icon downloader

-scraper.py - used to download all league of legends champion icons

-it will create multiple folders of 50 icons that will allow you to mass upload them into discord servers
+> scraper.py - used to download all league of legends champion icons, will create multiple folders of 50 icons

-idscraper.py - used to pull emoji id's from discord servers that the bot is invited in
+> idscraper.py - used to pull emoji id's from discord servers that the bot is invited in

 # instructions